Self-Training for Class-Incremental Semantic Segmentation: Introduction

-Therefore, we propose self-training for incremental semantic segmentation.
-The idea is to introduce self-training of unlabeled data to aid incremental semantic segmentation task.
-Specifically, we first train a new model with new data, then pseudo labels are predicted and fused on auxiliary unlabeled data by both old and new models.
-We retrain the model on auxiliary data to mitigate catastrophic forgetting.
+In this work, we propose a self-training framework for incremental semantic segmentation, as shown in Fig.~\ref{fig:intro}.
+The idea is to introduce self-training of unlabeled data to aid the incremental semantic segmentation task.
+Specifically, we first train a temporary model with current labeled data, then pseudo labels are predicted and fused for auxiliary unlabeled data by both the old and temporary models.
+We retrain a new model on auxiliary data to mitigate catastrophic forgetting.
 Simply fusing the pseudo labels from two models causes problems due to conflicting predictions.
-Thus, we propose a conflict reduction mechanism.
-Additionally, predicted pseudo label from neural networks are often over-confident~\cite{pereyra2017regularizing, zou2019confidence}, which might mislead the training process.
+We show some challenges in Fig.~\ref{fig:v-conflict} for generating pseudo labels for unlabeled data.
+Fusing the label information from both models is not straightforward.
+It is clear that neither the prediction from the old model (second column) or the temporary model (third column) is ideal.
+Therefore, we further propose a conflict reduction mechanism in Section~\ref{sec:method} to fuse pseudo labels (last column) to learn a new model.
+Additionally, predicted pseudo labels from neural networks are often over-confident~\cite{zou2019confidence,pereyra2017regularizing}, which might mislead the training.
 We therefore propose to maximize self-entropy to smooth the predicted distribution and reduce the confidence of predictions.
-Our method outperforms state-of-the-art methods by a significant relative gain up to 114\% on Pascal-VOC 2012 and 8.5\% on the challenging ADE20K.

 Our main contributions are: